All 3 Major Indexes Set New Records

 Traders Edward Curran, left, and Kevin Walsh work on the floor of the New York Stock Exchange, Monday, Nov.
 6, 2017.
 (AP Photo/Richard Drew)

 Stocks are closing at new records Monday as upheaval in oil-rich Saudi Arabia sent crude prices to two-year highs, the AP reports.
 Chipmakers and media companies climbed on deal reports while phone companies sank.
 Chipmaker Qualcomm rose 1% Monday, off earlier highs, after competitor Broadcom offered to buy it for $103 billion.
 Broadcom gained 1.4%.
 Oil prices hit a two-year high as investors wondered if turmoil in Saudi Arabia will affect crude oil supplies.
 Sprint sank 11.5% and T-Mobile lost 5.6% after they ended talks about a potential deal over the weekend.
 The Standard & Poor's 500 index rose 3 points, or 0.1%, to 2,591.
 The Dow Jones industrial average rose 9 points to 23,548.
 The Nasdaq composite added 22 points, or 0.3%, to 6,786.
 All three indexes set new records.
-(Read more stock market stories.)
+(More stock market stories.)

 Get the news faster.